-To be successful at DIY marketing you need to make it a priority, find the time to dedicate to marketing, and have the expertise and discipline to create and follow a strategic plan.
+To be successful at DIY marketing you need to make it a priority, finding the right amount of time to dedicate to marketing, and have the expertise and discipline to create and follow a strategic plan.
 If you can’t make these commitments, you’ll be hard-pressed to succeed in fulfilling your goals.

 This post is the first in a series.

-For nearly 10 years I’ve worked with companies that sell products and services to lawyers.
+For over nearly 15 years I’ve worked with companies that sell products and services to law firms and corporate legal departments.
 In that time, I’ve spoken with many executives that decided they either couldn’t afford outside marketing/business development assistance or they knew enough to continue tackling their marketing challenges internally.

 Early in our conversations, when discussing their goals, they most often cited a desire to build their revenues to a size that would allow them to attract acquisition partners, or they wanted to increase profitability.
 And yet today, most of those DIY companies continue to struggle to grow or survive.
 They do so without a plan, and often market by the ‘seat of their pants’.

-So, here are 3 reasons why DIY doesn’t work in the legal industry:
+So, here are the first 3 reasons why DIY doesn’t work in the legal industry: